devxploreofficial/devxploreofficial.github.io/README.md

 * INSTALL our chrome extensions to add them in Google Chrome and use them on your device.
 * Go to "Installation Process" tab to download the pdf which contains the steps of installing the extensions.
 * Our website is based on the promotion of our product- "The chrome extensions" designed for the convenience of the developers.
-* To view our promotional material refer to our social media pages-Facebook Twitter, LinkedIn, YouTube whose links are provided in our website (Footer).
+* To view our promotional material(Poster and Promotional videos) refer to our social media pages-Facebook Twitter, LinkedIn, YouTube whose links are provided in our website (Footer).
 * The code of our website is available over our GitHub repository and google drive.